 Find out the options for taking the train from and to a British airport, whether you will be making the transfer from a city centre or a more distant location.

-Great Britain may lack an eye-catching airport station, at which high-speed trains can provide alternatives to taking a domestic flight.
+Great Britain lacks an eye-catching airport station, at which high-speed trains can provide alternatives to taking a domestic flight.

 However, it can boast a comparatively high number of very useful train to plane connections, which avoid the need to use the roads when travelling to and from multiple airports.